Ensemble Kalman Methods: A Mean Field Perspective: Introduction

-The methods covered in this survey provide only approximate solutions to the underlying filtering, inference and/or optimization problem.
-The approximations invoked are based on assuming linear Gaussian structure, but applying the resulting methodology outside this regime.
-On the other hand, alternative methods, such as sequential Monte Carlo (resp.
-Monte Carlo Markov chain) can be designed to be consistent with the underlying nonlinear filtering problem (resp.
-Bayesian inverse problem).
-The books \citet{doucet2001introduction} and \citet{chopin:20} overview use of the sequential Monte Carlo methods for general discrete time filtering and inference problems (resp. \citep{kaipio2006statistical} for Bayesian inverse problems).
-However, sequential Monte Carlo methods suffer from the curse of dimensionality and are presently not directly applicable to high dimensional problems as arising, for example, from geophysical applications.
-This issue with the curse of dimensionality provides the main motivation for the type of methods covered in this survey.
-See \citet{snyder2008obstacles}, \cite{bickel2008sharp}, \citet{rebeschini2015can}, and \citet{agapiou2017importance} for details.
+Alternative methods, such as sequential Monte Carlo, can be designed to be consistent with the underlying nonlinear filtering problem, and do not rely on being exact only for linear Gaussian problems.
+The books \citet{doucet2001introduction} and \citet{chopin:20} overview use of sequential Monte Carlo methods for general discrete time filtering and inference problems; the papers \citet{del1997nonlinear} and \citet{del2001stability} prove convergence of sequential Monte Carlo methods, including in some specific cases over long time horizons.
+However, sequential Monte Carlo methods suffer from a curse of dimensionality and are presently not directly applicable to high dimensional problems as arising, for example, from geophysical applications.
+This issue with the curse of dimensionality provides an important motivation for the ensemble methods covered in this survey.
+See \citet{snyder2008obstacles}, \citet{bickel2008sharp}, \citet{rebeschini2015can} and \citet{agapiou2017importance} for detailed discussion of these issues.
+Related issues also arise for Monte Carlo Markov chain (MCMC) when studying Bayesian inverse problems \citep{kaipio2006statistical}.
+See \citet{hairer2014spectral} for an analysis of the degeneration of performance of standard MCMC methods in high dimensions, as well as analysis of special MCMC methods tailored to infinite dimensional problems; the subject is overviewed in \citet{cotter2013mcmc}.

-This concludes our chronological overview of the historical context for the development of ensemble Kalman methods, and the specific mathematical context which will be our focus.
-Each section of the paper concludes with a bibliographic subsection in which a deeper literature review is given.
+This completes our chronological overview of the historical context for the development of ensemble Kalman methods, and the specific mathematical context which will be our focus.
+Each of the four subsequent sections concludes with a bibliographic subsection in which a deeper literature review is given.